-- What story do you think the artist is trying to tell you? - Why do you think they chose this particular story? - How have they presented their ideas through their artwork? - What materials and special methods have they used to create their artwork? - How will you use some of their techniques to include a special message or clue for them?
-Consider how shapes, colours, images, or words can be used to let them know how special this ritual is for you.
+- How did your artist create their special place inspired by the Frank Hurley photograph? - Why do you think they chose this particular photograph? - How have they presented their ideas through their artwork? - What materials have they used and what special methods have they used to create their artwork?

+• How will you use some of their techniques to include a special message or clue for them?
+Consider how shapes, colours, images, or words can be used to let them know how special this place is to you.

 When they have finished their artwork, the students need to write a message to the artist on the bottom half of the A3 cartridge paper (portrait format).
 They are to divide the bottom half of the A3 cartridge paper in half with a vertical line.
-On the right hand side they can address the postcard to the artist using the gallery address.
+On the right hand side they can address the postcard to the artist using the Toowoomba Regional Art Gallery address.